 Minnesota's 2015 Interoperable Electronic Health Record Mandate

-The ability of two or more systems or components to exchange information and to use the information that has been exchanged accurately, securely, and verifiably, when and where needed.
+Interoperability is the ability of two or more systems or components to exchange information and to use the information that has been exchanged accurately, securely and verifiably, when and where needed.
 The 2015 Mandate also defines interoperability through the requirement of connecting to a State-Certified Health Information Exchange (HIE) Service Provider.

 To achieve interoperable EHRs by 2015, it is helpful to determine where a provider or setting currently is on the continuum of EHR adoption (see model below).
 This is because the mandate includes both EHR and interoperability requirements.

 There are several resources available to help you implement an interoperable EHR.
-The 2008 Statewide Plan for Interoperable EHRs, and the four Practical Guides that supplement the Plan, are part of the state's response as outlined in the mandate.
+The 2008 Statewide Plan for Interoperable EHRs, and the practical guides that supplement the Plan, are part of the state's response as outlined in the mandate.

 A Practical Guide to Understanding HIE

 - The Office of Health Information Technology (OHIT) at the Minnesota Department of Health, along with the Regional Extension Assistance Center for Health IT (REACH), educates and provides technical assistance when appropriate to promote adoption and effective use of EHR systems as well as health information exchange.

 - Minnesota e-Health and Health Reform - information on programs that support e-health and health reform in Minnesota including the Minnesota e-Health Roadmaps.
 OHIT and Stratis Health will partner during the next one and a half years to develop the MN e-Health Roadmaps for local public health, social services, long-term and post-acute care, and behavioral health settings.
 The roadmaps will describe a path forward and a framework for providers of a particular setting to effectively use e-health to participate in the Minnesota Accountable Health Model.